TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 - Use the class naming convention and file location.

 - Register a class name together with its location in an :code:`ext_autoload.php` file.

-Since TYPO3 6.0 and the introduction of namespaces, developers are strongly encouraged to use the former.
-Please refer to the :ref:`namespaces` chapter for more information.

 If this is not possible - for whatever reason - or if you don't want to use namespaces, you can add a file to your extension called :file:`ext_autoload.php`, in the base directory.